GrammaticalFramework/gf-eclipse-plugin/README.markdown

 1. In Eclipse, go to **Help &rarr; Check for updates**.
 1. Any available updates will appear in the dialog.
 Select them and follow the usual steps.

+#### Upgrading to GFEP 1.2.0

+- You may receive a prompt asking if you want to add the Xtext nature to your project; click **Yes** to this (should not apply for newly-created projects).

+- A new folder named `(External)` may be created in your project, which contains symbolic links to any external GF libraries referenced by your files.
+You may double click these links as usual (the libraries will be opened as _read-only_).

 --------------------------------------------------------------------------------